 Hill created this awe-inspiring character, FLEX (opens in new tab), to have some fun whilst trying out some of the new features in Unreal Engine 5 (opens in new tab).
 "I wanted to have some fun creating something high quality that I wouldn't be able to make otherwise," he told us, "I set out to make a sci-fi girl with robotic arms and fun colours to play around with a different style and workflow than I'm used to.
 I love the cyberpunk genre because it's so open to interpretations and styles."

-Now, let's hear from Hill himself as he reveals the creative process behind FLEX and gives his top six tips for character design in Unreal Engine 5.
+Many fans are now using Unreal Engine 5 to make demos and tinker with concepts, such as the fan-made Mario game made in Unreal Engine 5.
+But for now, let's hear from Hill himself as he reveals the creative process behind FLEX and gives his top six tips for character design in Unreal Engine 5.

 01. Grab MetaHuman assets

 MetaHuman assets are an amazing resource from Epic Games (opens in new tab) and they're free to use.
 For what I do there isn't a need to make everything from scratch, especially when the best quality is out there for free already.
 I started by downloading MetaHuman Creator (opens in new tab) from the marketplace and duplicating it locally so I could start with everything and turn it into my own scene.
 Raytracing wasn't set up, however, so that is something I would have benefitted from by starting from a template, but it wasn't hard to enable those features.

 Rendering the hair in real-time was one of the main features I was looking forward to trying in Unreal Engine 5.
 I created my groom as I normally would, then exported it to Unreal Engine.
 I converted it to an Interactive Groom which enabled me to export it as a .abc cache.
 Getting the curves into the engine did not disappoint.
 Seeing actual hair strands is so much better than cards.